Giardia in Dogs

 Giardia is usually associated with diarrhea, as it is the most common clinical symptom of giardia infection, and infected dogs can produce large amounts of watery feces.
 Less common symptoms include decreased appetite, abdominal discomfort, and vomiting.
 In rare cases, dogs may strain to defecate and even pass red blood and mucus in their stool.
 However, most dogs infected will be asymptomatic, which means they will show no signs of the disease but can pass it on to other animals.

-Like humans, dogs usually acquire giardia by drinking contaminated water.
-Giardia is found all over the world, transmitted by what medical professionals call the fecal-oral route, which means the parasite is passed through the feces into the environment, where another animal often swallows it.
+Dogs contract giardia via ingestion.
+This includes eating, licking, or sniffing objects that have giardia cysts on them.
+The most common route is by drinking contaminated water.
+Giardia is found all over the world, transmitted by what medical professionals call the fecal-oral route, which means the parasite is passed through one animal’s feces into the environment, where another animal ingests it.
 The prevalence of giardia among mammals makes it common in streams, ponds, puddles, and other bodies of still water.

 Drinking contaminated water

 Consuming contaminated feces

 Sniffing giardia cysts in feces or on any surface